shaji-lakshmi/deepLearningHoemwork/README.md

      Loss: 0.5591133236885071, Accuracy: 0.7289795875549316
     * What steps did you take to try and increase model performance?

-     **For my first attempt at optimizationa**, I tried to reduce my neurons significantly by reducing my inputs to the following: num_first = 80
+     **For my first attempt at optimization**, I tried to reduce my neurons significantly by reducing my inputs to the following: num_first = 80
          num_second = 10
      I kept the same amount of layers and same activation functions.
 I yielded the following result:
      268/268 - 0s - loss: 0.5530 - accuracy: 0.7299 - 395ms/epoch - 1ms/step
      Loss: 0.5529734492301941, Accuracy: 0.729912519454956

-     **For my second attempt at optimizationa**,  I added an additional layer and same activation functions.
+     **For my second attempt at optimization**,  I added an additional layer and same activation functions.
 My inputs are defined below: num_first = 80
         num_second = 10
         num_third = 2